-Teachers can invite discussion by asking: What is this song about?
-What do you think about it?
+Students can compose their own song in response to the campaigns.
+Lyrics can be issued to address questions like: What do you think about these issues?
 How does it make you feel?
 What did you learn?
 What questions do you have?
+What needs to be done?
+What do you want others to know about this?